find your perfect postgrad program

 Many of these technologies are also used in diverse areas of biomedical science research and in forensic DNA analysis.

 Graduate jobs can be found in the UK, Europe, North America, Middle East, South Asia and East Asia in overseas hospitals, life science companies, the NHS and academia.
-Many have entered careers in:
+Many have entered careers in education; industry, particularly with companies providing or developing genetics and genomics-related medical services; medicine and scientific publishing.

 Example job positions include: